bunkerity/bunkerweb/docs/quickstart-guide.md

     When using the [Docker autoconf integration](/integrations/#docker-autoconf), your PHP files must not be mounted into the `bw-data/www` folder.
 Instead, you will need to create a specific folders containing your PHP applications and mount them both on the BunkerWeb container (outside the `/data` endpoint) and your PHP-FPM containers.

-    First of all create the application folder (e.g. `myapp`), the subfolders for each application (e.g, `app1`, `app2` and `app3`), copy your web files and fix the permissions so BunkerWeb (UID/GID 101) can at least read files and list folders and PHP-FPM (UID/GID 33) is the owner of the files and folders :
+    First of all create the applications folder (e.g. `myapp`), the subfolders for each application (e.g, `app1`, `app2` and `app3`), copy your web files and fix the permissions so BunkerWeb (UID/GID 101) can at least read files and list folders and PHP-FPM (UID/GID 33) is the owner of the files and folders :
     ```shell
 	chown -R 33:101 ./myapps && \
     find ./myapps -type f -exec chmod 0640 {} \; && \